HackWatch

 Founder of HackWatch.io and WEB-NET; Editorial Reviewer

 Artur Ślesik is the founder of HackWatch.io and owner of WEB-NET, a Polish web company active since 2009.
-His HackWatch editorial role focuses on practical web security, phishing awareness, user-facing recovery guidance and source-backed review based on long-running experience building and maintaining online portals.
+His HackWatch editorial role focuses on practical web security, phishing awareness, user-facing recovery guidance and documented review based on long-running experience building and maintaining online portals.

 Artur is presented as a real founder and editorial reviewer, not as a fabricated SOC analyst, CERT responder or unverified threat-intelligence persona.
 His strongest first-hand experience is web publishing, portal development, user safety, secure implementation practices and the practical security problems that appear when websites, forms, accounts and online services are exposed to abuse.
-Advanced malware, forensics and incident-response claims must remain source-backed and, where needed, reviewed with specialist contributors.
+Advanced malware, forensics and incident-response claims must remain documented and, where needed, reviewed with specialist contributors.

 Editorial transparency.
 This is a real named founder profile.
 HackWatch does not claim unverified security certifications, SOC employment history or CERT incident-response credentials for Artur.
 Security guidance is grounded in public sources, HackWatch tooling and first-hand web-portal experience.